dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

     <img src="logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Marlin 2.1.2.1 Firmware + TFT firmware for Artillery Genius and Genius with BLT/ X1 3D printer </h3>
+  <h3 align="center">Marlin 2.1.2.1 Firmware + TFT firmware for Artillery Genius and Genius with BLT/Genius Pro /X1 3D printer </h3>

   <p align="center">
     I decided that I needed to update my Artillery Genius 3-D printer firmware (Marlin + TFT) to the latest version, so what the heck, let´s do a custom firmware for my 3-D printer.